Tabo (hygiene)

-The timba (pail) and the tabo (dipper) are two essentials in Philippine bathrooms and bathing areas.
+The timbâ (pail) and the tabò (dipper) are two essentials in Philippine bathrooms and bathing areas.

-The tabò (/tl/) is the traditional hygiene tool primarily for cleansing, bathing, and cleaning the floor of the bathroom in the Philippines, Indonesia, East Timor, Malaysia, Vietnam, Thailand and Brunei.
-Tabò is the Filipino name, while gayung and cebok (pronounced chabo') are the equivalent terms used in Indonesia, Brunei, Malaysia, and East Timor.
+The tabò (/tl/) is the traditional hygiene tool primarily for cleansing, bathing, and cleaning bathroom floors in the Philippines, Indonesia, East Timor, Malaysia, Vietnam, Thailand and Brunei.
+Tabò is the Filipino name, while gayung and cebok (/ms/) are the equivalent terms used in Indonesia, Brunei, Malaysia, and East Timor.
 Its Vietnamese name is thau tắm or chậu nước.
 The tabò could most commonly be found in rural areas though it is also widely used in cities.
-The word may be related to the word cebok in Indonesia and Malaysia, which describes the process of cleansing oneself using a tabò (or cebok) in a mandi (another Bahasa phrase for the tabò is kamar mandi).
+The word may be related to the word cebok in Indonesia and Malaysia, which describes the act of cleansing oneself with a tabò or cebok, typically done in the bathroom (kamar mandi).

 The tabò can sometimes be translated into English as a "dipper" or "pitcher", but according to anthropologist Michael Tan of the University of the Philippines-Diliman, tabò is much more than a dipper.
-The plastic tabò is an almost indispensable fixture in the Filipino home.
-Filipinos living overseas will bring their own tabò or even ask their relatives to send one over if they forget.
+The plastic tabò is an almost indispensable fixture in the Filipino home, with those in the diaspora bringing their own tabò or even asking relatives to send one over if they forget.

 Tabò is also widely used anywhere in a household for purposes other than bathing, such as for measuring volume.
-1 tabò is often equal to 1 liter, as usually the household tabò would be the used plastic container of 1 liter of motor oil.
+1 tabò is often equal to 1 liter, as usually the household tabò would be used to hold a 1 liter of motor oil.

 A tabò has similarity in design and use to the hishaku (柄杓), a Japanese water dipper with a handle made of bamboo.

 History

-The tabo is the Filipino version of the dipper that is also well known in other Southeast Asian countries that use their own version of a dipper.
-The "modern" tabo was created during the introduction of plastic, using modern material to create the dipper instead of traditional coconut and bamboo materials.
-In the past, the tabo was called a sartin, from the Spanish sartén; back then sources of water were sometimes few and far between, which caused the ancestors of today's Filipinos to develop the tool or device.
-Instead of standing up each time to be able to reach the water source and wash their hands, the sartin was passed around to save time and, essentially, water, according to historian Lito Nunag of the University of the Philippines-Diliman.
+The tabò is the Filipino version of the dipper that is also well known in other Southeast Asian countries that use their own version of a dipper.
+The "modern" tabò was created with the introduction of plastic, using modern materials to create the dipper instead of traditional coconut and bamboo.
+In the past, the tabò was also called a sartín, from the Spanish sartén; back then sources of water were sometimes few and far between, which caused the ancestors of today's Filipinos to develop the tool or device.
+Instead of standing up each time to be able to reach the water source and wash their hands, the sartín was passed around to save time and, essentially, water, according to historian Lito Nunag of the University of the Philippines-Diliman.